Asquera/varnish-metric/README.md

 files and directories.

-The metric module was tested against varnish 3.0.2.
+The metric module was tested against varnish 3.0.2 on Ubuntu Linux 11.10 (64 bit).

 ### Usage